AdobeDocs/analytics.en/help/implement/launch/validate-publish-prod.md

 Once you've validated you're seeing data, you can push your implementation to the live version of your site.

-1. Go to [Adobe Experience Platform Launch](https://launch.adobe.com) and log in if prompted.
+1. Go to [Launch/Data Collection](https://launch.adobe.com) and log in if prompted.
-2. Click the Launch property that you intend to implement on your site.
+2. Click the tags property that you intend to implement on your site.
 3. Click the Publishing tab and locate your library in the development column.
 4. Click the dropdown on the library, then select Submit for Approval.
 Click Submit on the modal window.
 5. Click the library's dropdown again (now in the Submitted column), and select Build for Staging.